 As with all local authority schools in Scotland, this school operates under the terms of the Additional Support for Learning Act (2009) and it's accompanying Code of Practice.
-Further details of the policies and procedures can be found on the East Dunbartonshire Council website, and the school's Additional Support for Learning Co-ordinator will be able to outline the support that can be offered in school.
+Further details of the policies and procedures can be found on the East Dunbartonshire Council website (www.eastdunbarton.gov.uk), and the school's Additional Support for Learning Coordinator will be able to outline the support that can be offered in school.